 Scarlett locked the doors and turned off the lights, once again searched for anything unusual, kept the knife near her bed and crawled into the bed.
 It was really an exceptionally long day with too many things happening.
 And she fell asleep almost immediately.

 For Tristan, it was yet another lonely night to live through after another lonely day.
 And tomorrow again it was going to be another lonely day.
 If he pushed his luck, maybe he’ll get to live a few minutes with Scarlett and then it was another lonely night.
 How much longer?
 How many more such lonely nights and days…

 Tristan was beginning to despair.
-He didn’t know to whether to hope or give up.
-Everytime a flame of hope flared in his heart, which was, again, always because of the conversations with Scarlett, something happened and it was put out immediately; as if somebody sprinkled just enough water so that it fumed and its embers were left to die a painfully slow death.
+He didn’t know whether to hope or give up.
+Every time a flame of hope flared in his heart, which was, again, always because of the conversations with Scarlett, something happened and it was put out immediately; as if somebody sprinkled just enough water so that it fumed and its embers were left to die a painfully slow death.

 “Too tough to endure, is it?”
 The voice of a woman pierced the still night and reached Tristan on the other side of the world.
 Did Scarlett wake up?
 No. It didn’t sound like her at all.

 “Is it possible that you forgot me Tristan?
 I didn’t think you were that comfortable with the life inside the frame.
 Silly me… Maybe I was wrong about you… Maybe you don’t want to….”